Hotel Front Desk Agent

 Ive worked in a few hotels in housekeeping. and im interested in becoming a front desk agent.
 I have an interview coming up later this week at a lower end hotel.
 What type of things will i be asked? and how could i appeal to them?

-Asked by Shay over 10 years ago
+Asked by Shay almost 11 years ago

 Make sure you mention that by working in one department at a hotel it's allowed you to have a unique understanding of how all departments work together. in this case, you'd be a valuable asset, because you will know more about housekeeping operations and standards than the average newbie candidate for a front desk agent position.